 Too tight and you can damage the front sprocket engine shaft, and cause excessive wear on the chain and sprockets.

-The opening of the clip should always be facing the rear of the bike.
+The opening of the clip should always be facing back in the direction of the chain travel.
 Always carry a spare joiner.
-It’s a good idea to use a thread lock like ‘Loctite’ on your sprocket bolts.
+It’s also a good idea to use a thread lock like ‘Loctite’ on your sprocket bolts.

 Check the level of coolant in the radiator.
 It’s also a good idea to look over the hoses and clamps as they tend to come loose frequently.